 What the progress reports are not

-There will be no set outline for what will or will not be included in the progress report, and there is no set schedule for timing or frequency.
+There will be no set outline for what will or will not be included in the progress reports, and there is no set schedule for timing or frequency.
 They will occur as time allows.
+They will also only happen with adequate projects to highlight.

 They will only be highlights, not a listing of every project completed.
 If you are a customer and your project is not used, it is not personal.
 Most likely, it means I did not get quality pictures, especially before and after shots.
 Pictures are not taken of every project; there is not enough time to stage every item to look its best.